 The extension of the look-back window ensures survivors have a fair opportunity to seek the justice they deserve.
 All survivors now have until January 14th, 2021 to file suit against their abusers and the institutions that enabled them.

 It is important for survivors to act sooner rather than later, as it takes time to investigate the available evidence and prepare a lawsuit for filing.
 Until the virus subsides, survivors can begin working with a lawyer remotely, over the phone and through email, to prepare to file once the courts reopen.

-If you, or somebody you know, is a survivor of childhood sexual abuse, contact our dedicated Sexual Abuse Division by calling 1-866-713-6915 or by filling out the free case evaluation request on this page.
+If you, or somebody you know, is a survivor of childhood sexual abuse, contact our dedicated Sexual Abuse Division by calling 1-866-713-6915 or by filling out our free case evaluation request.